Cheryl Foggo: Plays

+She began work on the play John Ware Reimagined hoping to bring attention to the Black Albertan cowboy and rancher John Ware in time for the centennial of the Calgary Stampede in 2012.
+An early version of the play had its first public reading in 2012.
+In August 2014, the play premiered in Calgary, produced by Ellipsis Tree Collective Theatre Company.
+The script won the Writers Guild of Alberta 2015 Gwen Pharis Ringwood Award for Drama.
+John Ware Reimagined had its second production at Workshop West Theatre Company in 2017.

+Her play Heaven was produced at the Citadel Theatre in summer 2021.

+Her short play The Sender was commissioned as part of Obsidian Theatre's 21 Black Futures, distributed on CBC Gem in 2021.

 Books

-Her first book Pourin’ Down Rain: A Black Woman Claims Her Place in the Canadian West is a memoir about five generations of her family and talks about growing up Black on the Canadian prairies.
+Her first book Pourin’ Down Rain: A Black Woman Claims Her Place in the Canadian West is a memoir about five generations of her family and talks about growing up Black on the Canadian Prairies.
 It was a finalist for the Alberta Culture Non-fiction Award in 1990.
 In 2020, Brush Education released the 30th anniversary edition.
 The audio version of the 30th anniversary edition is read by actor Karen Robinson.

-Her three children's/young adult books - One Thing That's True (1998), I Have Been in Danger (2001), Dear Baobab, (2011) - offer positive representations of Black and mixed-race childhoods.
+Her three children's/young adult books – One Thing That's True (1998), I Have Been in Danger (2001), and Dear Baobab (2011) – offer positive representations of Black and mixed-race childhoods.

 Filmmaking

+She was a consultant on several other films and was a member of the story team on the CBC drama North of 60 for two seasons.

+In 2002, she wrote and directed the NFB documentary film The Journey of Lesra Martin, about lawyer Lesra Martin.

+In 2019, she wrote and directed the short film Kicking Up a Fuss: The Charles Daniels Story, about civil rights activist Charles Daniels, which was a finalist for a Rosie Award in 2020.

-Foggo made John Ware Reclaimed, a documentary film about Black cowboy John Ware with the National Film Board of Canada (NFB).
+Foggo made John Ware Reclaimed, a documentary film about Black cowboy John Ware, with the National Film Board of Canada (NFB).
 John Ware Reclaimed had its world premiere at the Calgary International Film Festival in 2020, where it received the CTV Alberta Feature Audience Choice Award.

-In 2019 she wrote and directed the short film Kicking Up a Fuss: The Charles Daniels Story, which was a finalist for an AMPIA in 2020.

-In 2002, she wrote and directed the NFB documentary film The Journey of Lesra Martin.

-She has been a consultant on several other films and was a member of the story team on the CBC drama North of 60 for 2.5 seasons.